 Insurance and intermediaries payables

 Insurance and intermediaries payables are predominantly policyholder and agents related payables.
-The recognition and valuation basis for this category is consistent between SII and IFRS.
+There are no valuation differences between IFRS and SII, however under IFRS these payables are captured within the Technical Provisions, not within Other Liabilities.

 Reinsurance payables